jantman/blog/content/2014/10/managing-ec2-ssh-keys-an-idea.md

 5.3p1 SRPM, and the options are there but commented out in the ``sshd_config`` it provides.
 I actually thought this would be near-impossible to do on CentOS 6 until I found the ``openssh-ldap`` package (in the default repos) and discovered that it uses this feature.

+Also, this solution requires (depending on which alternative is chosen) working access to either S3 or instances serving an application.
+Assuming proper configuration (and distribution across AZs) this should be a non-issue.

 Accountability
 ---------------